If you’re like most homeowners, you may find yourself thinking about replacing a garage door.

 Aluminum is more expensive than steel but still largely affordable.
 It’s rust-resistant and extremely lightweight.
 Budget-friendly versions may use aluminum hinges and frames but panels made of another material.
 Aluminum panels are less durable than their steel counterparts and more prone to dents.

-Wood is the least common garage door material and requires that most maintenance, especially in humid climates.
+Wood is the least common garage door material and requires the most maintenance, especially in humid climates.
 Although original garage doors were made of wood, modern building materials are more sustainable, lighter, and less expensive than wood.
 Wood is a good choice if you’re trying to achieve a rustic look that only wood can provide.

 Homeowners can special-order non-traditional materials such as fiberglass or tempered glass.
 These materials are usually reserved for decorative doors.
 Fiberglass is molded then bonded to a steel frame.
-It’s an easy way to get the look of wood without the cracking and warping.
-Tempered glass lets in a ton of light, adds architectural interest and is fairly low maintenance.
+It’s an easy way to get the look of wood without cracking and warping.
+Tempered glass lets in a ton of light, adds architectural interest, and is fairly low maintenance.